saltstack/salt/doc/ref/configuration/minion.rst

     master: salt

-The option can can also be set to a list of masters, enabling :doc:`multi-master </topics/tutorials/multimaster>` mode.
+The option can also be set to a list of masters, enabling :doc:`multi-master </topics/tutorials/multimaster>` mode.

 .. code-block:: yaml